-As in other parts of the Western Cape certain outdoor activities like hiking might be limited by rain during the winter months and strong south-easterly winds can also affect outdoor activities in the summer.
-Overall, it is best to be prepared for a variety of weather, as according to locals even during summer it is possible to have rain and cooler nights.
+As in other parts of the Western Cape, certain outdoor activities, such as hiking, might be limited by stormy weather during the winter months, and strong south-easterly winds can also affect outdoor activities in the summer.
+Overall, it is best to be prepared for a variety of weather, because according to locals even during summer it is possible to have rain and cooler nights.

 However, even with the sometimes-unpredictable weather, there is always something to do in the area and various outdoor events take place throughout the year.